mcvarandas/scrabble/README.md

 # Scrabble
-Process data from a group of friends playing Scrabble
+**Process data** from a group of friends playing Scrabble by using dictionaries to organize players, words, and points